An Aesthetic Philosophy of Librarianship

 We can’t pretend to know what the future holds in terms of career opportunities for our students.
 Nurturing the passions and interests of our students may ultimately be what leads to their success in life–not necessarily their practical Nursing, Health Administration or Respiratory Therapy degrees.
 Perhaps they will prepare themselves in a career or a field of study not yet established.
 I recall a time when there were no degrees in Computer Science, and all programmers were self-taught through whatever books and resources were available.

 We talk about promoting innovation and entrepreneurship.
-There is no better place to cultivate that spirit but in the library, where there is real freedom to individualized learning, knowledge and ideas.
+There is no better place to cultivate that spirit than the library, where there is real freedom to pursue individualized learning, knowledge and ideas.

 Now, many believe that the application of similar sorts of “quality assessment/quality management” techniques to K-12 education, with performance indicators, outcomes, standards, testing, tracking and recording for the sake of reporting back into a system, has not resulted in improved educational outcomes in the classroom, because the curriculum and methods of instruction have been changed in order to meet the needs of the assessment tools.

-Assessing the impact of the library through some kind of matrix or rubric, where the only thing of value is what can be measured (what many university assessment plans require), is an impossible task for a library, but external pressures for greater accountability will ultimately transform it to become a remedial support or learning center, rather than a place of higher education where people enjoy visiting, where they see themselves and their interests affirmed, nurtured and supported.
+Assessing the impact of the library through some kind of matrix or rubric, where the only thing of value is what can be measured (what many university assessment plans require), is an impossible task for a library, but external pressures for greater accountability will ultimately transform it to become a remedial support or learning center, rather than a place people enjoy visiting, where they see themselves and their interests affirmed, nurtured and supported though a library’s investment in books.

-One never really knows the impact of the library or its collections on users, especially on students.
-This is obviously a big and troubling problem for a library when it comes to evidence-based assessment.
+Yes we have usage stats, but one never really knows the full impact of the library, its programs and its collections on users, especially on students.
+This is obviously a big and troubling problem for a library when it comes to evidence-based assessment methods.

-We can’t assess our impact as a library without assessing the impact of the collection on users, a task which is technically on par with measuring the subtle gravitational waves from the Big Bang or something out of Chaos theory.
-Collecting data demonstrating the impact of the library’s collection on students, especially according to “measurable targets,” is difficult or even impossible.
+We can’t assess the impact of a library without assessing the impact of the collection on users, a task on par with measuring the subtle gravitational waves from the Big Bang or something out of Chaos theory.
+Collecting data demonstrating the impact of the library’s collection on students, especially according to “measurable targets,” is difficult, or even impossible.

-In fact, academic libraries have never been able to arrive at standardized measures and metrics to determine if a library is “good”; but even if this were possible, it is still not enough to be a good library today.
+In fact, academic libraries have never been able to arrive at standardized measures and metrics to determine if a library is “good”.
+We simply benchmark ourselves against peer libraries, comparing their usage stats to ours, and try to figure out their secret sauce.

-We must now demonstrate through evidence that we contribute to the business goals of the university through its “Rube Goldberg Machine” of Quality Assessment Planning, which, when we hit upon just the right metrics and measures, will be bound to attract enormous crowds at ALA conferences curious to see how it all works.
+We must now demonstrate through evidence that we contribute to the business goals of the university through its “Rube Goldberg Machine” of Quality Assessment planning.
+When we hit upon just the right metrics and measures, it will be bound to attract enormous crowds at ALA conferences curious to see how it all works.

-Let’s resist the temptation to teach to the test, to so eagerly re-establish the roles and priorities of the academic library and its librarians based on what is achievable through evidence, performance indicators and outputs, and what can and cannot be measured within the context of what is, essentially, a business model–whose relevance to education, teaching, research and scholarship has never been proven, and has already been placed into question by many.
+Let’s resist the temptation to teach to the test, to so eagerly re-establish the roles and priorities of the academic library and its librarians based only on what is achievable through evidence, performance indicators and outputs, and what can and cannot be measured within the context of what is, essentially, a business model–whose relevance to education, teaching, research and scholarship has never been proven and has already been placed into question by many (citations coming).

-Let’s not adopt as our own the goals and objectives of other departments and other entities within the university, in an effort to more closely “align ourselves with them,” as ACRL SLHE advises, without at least considering the impact this may have on the our own customers and constituents, considering whether we are meeting the needs of the scholarly community.
+Let’s not adopt as our goals and objectives those of other departments and other entities within the university to create redundancy, in an effort to more closely “align ourselves with them,” as ACRL SLHE advises, without at least considering the impact this may have on the our own customers and constituents, considering whether we are meeting the needs of the scholarly community we serve.

 And let’s not be fearful of mission statements that are bold and visionary, making reference to things that cannot be quantified, such as “knowledge” and “creativity.”

-Consider that many goals in life are worth striving for, even if we can never know if they are achieved: objectivity, knowledge, wisdom, insight, truth, beauty, just to name a few.
+Consider that many goals in life are worth striving for, even if we can never know if they are achieved: objectivity, knowledge, wisdom, insight, truth and beauty, just to name a few.

-Without consideration for the aesthetic and subjective element, libraries become boring, prosaic and perfunctory, a collection of what will be sure to be utilized in the course of a semester (or whatever time period is determined by “the plan”)–a collection of Norton anthologies, textbooks, course-ware and test prep study guides, and a standard set of databases required for accreditation purposes.
+Without consideration for the aesthetic and subjective element, libraries become boring, prosaic and perfunctory, a collection of what will be sure to be utilized in the course of a semester (or whatever time period is determined by “the plan”)–a collection of Norton anthologies, textbooks, courseware, test prep study guides, and a standard set of online databases required for accreditation.

 The pleasure of coming upon something new and unexpected but deeply meaningful to the user, the subjective human element to collections which defy a vendor’s institutional profile, or just sharing with a fellow reader, are what makes a good library good to present and future scholars.

-Good library collections are gratuitous.
+Good library collections are (just a bit) gratuitous.
 The problem with managing the academic library strictly according to the numbers–similar to the problem of “teaching to the test” in education–is that the library will fail to be a good library if ALL it does is pursue and measure tangible goals.

-We can and should gather stats on usage and solicit input from our users, and yes, we should compare ourselves to peers to try to continuously improve, but we (and the professional organizations who represent us) should recognize and proclaim the fact that the library’s impact on students and scholars cannot be accurately measured, reduced to data points or KPIs, or translated to a dollar value that would ever justify its costs.
+We can and should gather stats on usage and solicit input from our users, and yes, we should compare ourselves to peers to try to continuously improve, but we (and the professional organizations who represent us) should recognize and proclaim the fact that the library’s impact on students and scholars cannot be ever accurately measured, reduced to data points or KPIs, or translated to a dollar value that would ever justify our cost.
+It is an intangible, but because it is intangible does not make it inconsequential.

 A university library that is well-managed, stimulating and up-to-date facilitates learning and helps students grow independently, as self-directed scholars.
 It inspires research, which brings prestige to the university.
-But try as we might, libraries cannot be concretely or tangibly mapped to student achievement, higher enrollments, increased retention, improved graduation rates, the focus of most university strategic or quality assessment plans.
+It is what makes the university a university.
+It also attracts students, especially graduate students.
+But try as we might, libraries cannot be concretely or tangibly mapped to higher enrollments, student achievement, increased retention, improved graduation rates, the focus of most university strategic or quality assessment plans.

 The Library as a Place for Inspiration and Exploratory Discovery: